LaravelDaily/Booking-Com-Simulation-Laravel/course/02-profile-fields.md

 ## Users Table or Profile Table?

-After browsing through the booking.com website, mobile app and help docs, I've identified these profile fields for each user role.
+After browsing through the booking.com website, mobile app, and help docs, I've identified these profile fields for each user role.

 **Notice**: we don't really need any profile fields for administrators, as they are not visible anywhere on the app/website.